Ibn al-Shaykh al-Libi: Repatriation to Libya and death

-In 2006, the Bush Administration announced that it was transferring high-value al-Qaeda detainees from CIA secret prisons so they could be put on trial by military commissions.
-However, the Administration was conspicuously silent about al-Libi.
+In 2006, the Bush administration announced that it was transferring high-value al-Qaeda detainees from CIA secret prisons so they could be put on trial by military commissions.
+However, the administration was conspicuously silent about al-Libi.
 In December 2014, it was revealed that he had been transferred to the Guantanamo Bay detention camp in 2003 and transferred to Morocco on March 27, 2004.

 Noman Benotman, a former Mujahideen who knew Libi, told Newsweek that during a recent trip to Tripoli, he met with a senior Libyan government official who confirmed to him that Libi had been transferred to Libya and was being held in prison there.
 He was suffering from tuberculosis.

-On May 10, 2009, the English language edition of the Libyan newspaper Ennahar reported that the government said that Al-Libi had been repatriated to Libyan custody in 2006, and had recently committed suicide by hanging.
-It attributed the information to another newspaper, Oea.
+On May 10, 2009, the English language edition of the Algerian newspaper Ennahar reported that the Libyan government said that Al-Libi had been repatriated to Libyan custody in 2006, and had recently committed suicide by hanging.
+It attributed the information to the Libyan newspaper, Oea.
 Ennahar reported Al-Libi's real name was Ali Mohamed Abdul Aziz Al-Fakheri.
 It stated he was 46 years old, and had been allowed visits with international human rights workers from Human Rights Watch.
 The story was widely reported by other media outlets.

 Al-Libi had been visited in April 2009 by a team from Human Rights Watch.
 His sudden death so soon after this visit has led human rights organisations and Islamic groups to question whether it was truly a suicide.
 Clive Stafford Smith, Legal Director of the UK branch of the human rights group Reprieve, said, "We are told that al-Libi committed suicide in his Libyan prison.
 If this is true it would be because of his torture and abuse.
 If false, it may reflect a desire to silence one of the greatest embarrassments to the Bush administration."
 Hafed Al-Ghwell, a Libya expert and director of communications at the Dubai campus of Harvard Kennedy School, commented:

 This is a regime with a long history of killing people in jail and then claiming it was suicide.
 My guess is Libya has seen the winds of change in America and wanted to bury this man before international organisations start demanding access to him.

 On June 19, 2009, Andy Worthington published new information on al-Libi's death.
 Worthington gave a detailed timeline of Al Libi's last years.

 The head of the Washington office of Human Rights Watch said al-Libi was "Exhibit A" in hearings on the relationship between pre-Iraq War false intelligence and torture.
 Confirmation of al-Libi's location came two weeks prior to his death.
 An independent investigation of his death has been requested by Human Rights Watch.

 On October 4, 2009, Reuters reported that Ayman Al Zawahiri, the head of al-Qaeda, had asserted that Libya had caused al-Libi's death through torture.